University Support Staff Employee Personnel Actions

 Promotions – An employee who has permanent status and is hired into a position with a higher pay grade is considered a promotion.

-Reallocations/Reclassifications – A reallocation/reclassification occurs when a position is reviewed by the Position Administration Unit of HR and is assigned a different classification because the duties have changed.
+Reallocations/Reclassifications – A reallocation/reclassification occurs when a position is reviewed by the Compensation and Organizational Effectiveness Unit of Human Capital Services and is assigned a different classification because the duties have changed.

 Demotions - A demotion occurs when an employee is hired to a different position with a lower pay grade.
 A voluntary demotion occurs when the employee requests the demotion to a lower pay grade.
-An involuntary demotion occurs when the Director of HR places the employee in a lower pay grade for disciplinary reasons.
+An involuntary demotion occurs when the Vice President for Human Capital places the employee in a lower pay grade for disciplinary reasons.

 Transfers (to a Different Department within Kansas State University) - An employee who moves from one position to another with no change in pay grade is considered a transfer.
-If transferring to unclassified service, see Separations – Change from Classified to Unclassified Service.
+If transferring to unclassified service, see Separations – Change from University Support Staff to Unclassified Service.

 Transfer (from Another State Agency) – An employee who moves from another state agency to Kansas State University.
 See guidance under Promotions, Demotions or Transfers, whichever is applicable, above.